jasminyl/Portfolio/README.md

 Introduction to Computational Fluid Dynamics
 Software Engineering & Design
 Linear System Analysis
-Computational Analysis for Structural Analysis
+Computational Methods for Structural Analysis
-Elements of Software Design
+Matrices and Matrix calculations

 ## Academic Experience

 ### Introduction to Computer Programming
 [Final Project](/AcademicExperience/COE301): The purpose of this project was to visualize a set of [data](/AcademicExperience/COE301/data/cells.mat) that represented the spread of a rat's brain tumor over the course of several days.

 ### Introduction to Scientific Programming
 [Final Project](/AcademicExperience/SDS322/SDS322_FinalProject.pdf): The goal of this project was to create a code that simulated the spread of a disease throughout a given population.